Skip to main content

 2. 2.
 Limited ptosis repair.
 If you have asymmetry of the eyes, and particularly if one eye is droopier than the other, there will be more limitation in how evenly the eyes can be matched up to each other.
 The resting tension of the eyelid-elevating muscle can be adjusted from the undersurface of the eyelid and incorporated into the DST procedure, but the correction is more difficult to control precisely, as can be done with an incision approach.

-• Can BOTOX® Cosmetic help with the excess forehead wrinkles and an angry look?
+• Can BOTOX® Cosmetic help with excess forehead wrinkles and an angry look?

 If the angry look is a by-product of having your upper visual field blocked, then you need to correct the eyelid surgically.
 BOTOX® Cosmetic will reduce the frown lines at the expense of dropping the brows and a return to a loss of your upper visual field.